airbytehq/airbyte/.github/pull_request_template.md

 ## What
 <!--
 * Describe what the change is solving.
-* It helps to add screenshots if it affects the frontend.
+Link all GitHub issues related to this change.
 -->

 ## How